-WE GENERALLY MEET on the 1st and 3rd WEDNESDAYS at:
+WE GENERALLY MEET on the 2nd and 4th TUESDAYS at:

 Check Club Calendar below for the most up-to-date information

 Club Directors, Officers and Committee Chairs (click to open)

 Rod Tondreau, Doug Blazey, Julianna Blazey, Mark Cunningham-Hill, Mike Piccioni, Cynthia Petty, John Douglas, Kathy Douglas

 Rotarians from the Rotary Clubs of Wayne, Paoli-Malvern-Berwyn, and Bryn Mawr joined forces to cut down, pull up, and haul away invasive plants and weeds from a large area surrounding the Rotary International Paul Harris Monument at Valley Forge National Historic Park as part of Rotarians at Work Day on Saturday, April 30, 2022.

 VFNHP ecologist and IPM Manager Kate Jensen and Ashley Kroon identified invasive plants, tagged native trees and plants with blue ribbons to protect them, and dubbed all participants “Weed Warriors.”
 Various Rotary Clubs have cared for the monument, dedicated in 1977, over the years.
 Anyone interested in future work around the RI Monument such as creating a butterfly garden, building a bee pollinator garden, planning for a solar powered flag pole (with flag from 1777) and future brush removal should contact Julianna Blazey.

 Special Presentation: "Insurance Options for Managing Personal Risk" was held 4/6/22